timipiri/weather-data-pipeline-orchestration/README.md

 STEPS INVOLVED INCLUDE:

 IMPORTING NECESSARY LIBRARIES: In this step we import all needed libraries as seen in the python code, assuming they've been installed previously.
-If the haven't been installed, you can use %pip install package_name
+If the haven't been installed, you can use pip install -r requirements.txt to install all the required libraries at once.

 DEFINE KEY PARAMETERS: Here we define key parameters to hold sensitive details.
 Note that a .env file has been created to hold the real values due to security concerns, and we are only referencing that file to get the real values.